-Revenues increased to \$2.3 million for the three months ended March 31, 2005 from \$924,000 for the three months ended March 31, 2004.
-This increase was primarily due to \$820,000 in initial revenues recognized under our collaboration agreement with Sepracor, which commenced in January 2005, and \$500,000 in revenues earned pursuant to our development agreement with SMRI during the three months ended March 31, 2005.
-Revenues from our collaboration agreements with Allergan totaled \$987,000 and \$924,000 for the three months ended March 31, 2005 and 2004, respectively.
+Revenues totaled \$2.5 million for the three months ended March 31, 2006 compared to \$2.3 million for the three months ended March 31, 2005.
+This increase was primarily due to increased revenues earned under our collaborations with Sepracor and Allergan.
+Revenues from our collaboration agreement with Sepracor, which commenced in January 2005, increased to \$931,000 for the three months ended March 31, 2006 from \$820,000 for the three months ended March 31, 2005.
+Revenues from our collaboration agreements with Allergan totaled \$1.1 million and \$1.0 million for the three months ended March 31, 2006 and 2005, respectively.
+Our March 2003 collaboration with Allergan originally provided for a three year research term ending in late-March 2006, which was extended by the parties in February 2006 for two additional years through March 2008.
+While we will receive additional research funding during this extended term, we currently anticipate lower revenues and related research activities under this collaboration during the extension, including the remaining quarters of 2006.